rust-drive/frontend/README.md

     config.js
 end

-Manager --"configuration"--> api.js
+Manager --"configuration"--> rustdrive.js
 Manager --"api"--> Backend
-api.js --"api"--> Backend
+rustdrive.js --"api"--> Backend

 subgraph App
-    api.js
+    rustdrive.js
+    internal.js
 end
 ```

-Current complications are how to refactor the api.js to make this implementations possible.
-It would be nice, if the api.js can get the configurations in different ways.
-Current plan would be to create different classes, one for configuration, one as api connector, one for the infos stored in the token ect.
+This structure is built, so that it is possible to have the App hosted at a different server than the manager.
+So multible managers could access the same apps.
+This way it gets very easy to try new apps before hosting them yourself.

+The App is embedded into the Manager via a Iframe.
+The manager talks to the App via post messages.
+The manager Informs the App with the Backend location and login data.

 ## Files App

 Heavily inspired by Finder.
-It sould be minimal and normal for everyone using it.
+It should be minimal and intuitive for everyone using it.

 ### MVP Roadmap

 - [x] Implementing Naviagation

-- [ ] Implementing selections
+- [x] Implementing selections

-- [ ] Adding RMB Menus
+- [x] Adding RMB Menus
 - [ ] Implement Management
 - [ ] Implement simple Data access